 - DMSO (dimethyl sulfoxide)

-Although not hydrogen bonds, these molecules are polarized by oxygen and nitrogen atoms.
-As a result, they weakly stabilize the ions.
+Although there are no hydrogen bonds, these molecules are polarized by oxygen and nitrogen atoms.
+As a result, they weakly stabilize ions.

 Therefore, consider that the use of aprotic solvents will stabilize the ions of the nucleophiles and leaving groups a bit.